Ron Dellums: Lobbyist

 Dellums worked as a legislative lobbyist, which drew criticism described in the East Bay Express, a local newspaper.
-Shortly after leaving office, Dellums began consulting for an international health-care company, Healthcare Management International which invests in health insurance programs in developing countries.
+Shortly after leaving office, Dellums began consulting for an international health-care company, Healthcare Management International, which invests in health insurance programs in developing countries.

 Dellums worked in Washington, D.C., as a lobbyist for clients such as the East Bay Peralta Community College District and AC Transit, the public transit district charged with offering mass transit throughout the East Bay.
 Dellums's firm lobbied for Rolls-Royce, a company that manufactures aircraft engines.
 He also worked on behalf of the San Francisco International Airport during its attempts to build additional runway capacity, which has been vigorously opposed by environmental groups.
 His company was engaged in community relations work for the Lawrence Berkeley National Laboratory which conducts scientific research on behalf of the Department of Energy, and has long had a contentious relationship with its residential neighbors and the Berkeley city council.
 In addition he lobbied for Bristol-Myers Squibb, a multinational pharmaceutical corporation.

 In 2017, Bill Browder testified before the Senate Judiciary Committee that representatives of Vladimir Putin had hired "Howard Schweitzer of Cozen O'Connor Public Strategies and former Congressman Ronald Dellums to lobby members of Congress on Capitol Hill to repeal the Magnitsky Act and to remove Sergei's name from the Global Magnitsky bill."
 The bill is named for the Russian lawyer who was murdered in prison for pursuing the corruption of Putin's allies.
-Browder also worked with the Human Rights Accountability Global Initiative to oppose sanctions on Russia.
+Dellums also worked with the Human Rights Accountability Global Initiative to oppose sanctions on Russia.

 Dellums lobbied for the Haitian government in 2001–2002 and worked to support Jean-Bertrand Aristide, the first democratically elected, former President of Haiti who was deposed in a 2004 coup.

 When running for mayor of Oakland, Dellums listed his most recent profession as "retired Congressman" in election filing forms.
 When assistant City Clerk Marjo Keller informed the Dellums campaign that this description was unacceptable, the campaign elected to leave the occupation field blank.

 A former East Bay Express columnist once wrote a column titled "Dellums for Dollars" criticizing Dellums's lobbying.
 Speaking in defense of Dellums, Alameda County Supervisor Keith Carson said that, if asked, Dellums would likely say "just because I'm advocating for a company that may be paying me consulting fees, I'm not selling out my beliefs."